lokeshlal/LargeData/README.md

 # LargeData

-Recently I was working with a problem, where we have to transfer 5 GB (maximum or first load) of data set across client (WPF client) and server (Web APIs) (both download and upload) (don't ask me why, but yes that was the requirement).
+Recently I was working with a problem, where we have to transfer 5 GB (maximum or first load) of data set across client (WPF client) and server (Web APIs) (both download and upload).
 All this need to happen over vpn connection and users are across the world with a varying internet speed (which sometimes could be as low as 16 kbps).

 Initial implementation was to leverage the existing sync frameworks to synchronize the data and let the framework handle all the changes done by the user in the database.
 However, the sync framework was making things very slow because of database triggers (impacting inserts and updates, as in one transaction a maximum of 100K records could be inserted or updated)